LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Methodology

-Feature Consistency Measurement.
-As mentioned above, measuring the consistency (or similarity) between intermediate features in teacher and student DNN models is the key to feature distillation.
-Although Euclidean distance, cosine similarity, and the Pearson correlation coefficient can all serve this purpose, it has been witnessed that CKA \cite{nguyen2020wide} based on the HSIC \cite{ma2020hsic} provides a more comprehensive quantification of representational consistency, as demonstrated in several fundamental machine learning studies \cite{nguyen2020wide, kornblith2019similarity, cortes2012algorithms}.
+As mentioned above, measuring the consistency (or similarity) between intermediate features in teacher and student networks is the key to feature distillation.
+Although Euclidean distance, cosine similarity, and the Pearson correlation coefficient can all serve this purpose, it has been witnessed that CKA \cite{nguyen2020wide} based on the HSIC \cite{ma2020hsic} provides a more comprehensive quantification of feature consistency, as demonstrated in several fundamental machine learning studies \cite{nguyen2020wide, kornblith2019similarity, cortes2012algorithms}.

 We begin by computing two Gram matrices $\boldsymbol{T}_k={\boldsymbol{F}}_k^{\mathcal{T}} {{\boldsymbol{F}}_k^{\mathcal{T}}}^{\top}\in\mathbb{R}^{C^{\mathcal{T}}\times C^{\mathcal{T}}}$ and $\boldsymbol{S}_k={\boldsymbol{F}}_k^{\mathcal{S}} {{\boldsymbol{F}}_k^{\mathcal{S}}}^{\top}\in\mathbb{R}^{C^{\mathcal{T}}\times C^{\mathcal{T}}}$, reflecting the similarities between pairs of examples based on the representations contained in ${\boldsymbol{F}}_k^{\mathcal{T}}$ and ${\boldsymbol{F}}_k^{\mathcal{S}}$ \cite{nguyen2020wide}.
 Their HSIC measure is subsequently computed as follows \cite{ma2020hsic}: